eclipse-tractusx/vas-country-risk/docs/User-Guide.md

 ![Login](../docs/User-Guide-Images/image2023-1-16_11-0-2.png)

-Choose the Login Option you want and its setup.
+Choose the Login Option you want and its setup

 ![Input](../docs/User-Guide-Images/login_board.png)